Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Continue turning the extractor counterclockwise until the screw starts to loosen and can be removed.

-Screw extractors are handy tools for dealing with extremely stubborn rusted screws, but they require precision and patience to use effectively.
+Screw extractors are handy for dealing with extremely stubborn rusted screws, but they require precision and patience to use effectively.

 Tools for Loosening Rusted Screws